IqbalSHD/Portfolio/README.md

 # BACHELOR OF COMPUTER SCIENCE
 As a recent graduate in Computer Science, I am eager to transition into a professional role where I can apply and further develop my knowledge and skills.
 With a focus on continuous learning and a commitment to hard work, I am excited about the opportunity to contribute to a dynamic company.
 Throughout my academic journey, I have gained a solid understanding of computer science principles and have demonstrated my ability to adapt and learn in various situations.
 I approach work with dedication and strive to collaborate effectively with colleagues to achieve common goals.
-I am looking forward to the chance to contribute positively to a team and grow both personally and professionally within an organization.
+I look forward to the chance to contribute positively to a team and grow personally and professionally within an organization.

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ## Education